The bitterness of poor quality remains long after the sweetness of low price is forgotten.

 If you have questions or would like to learn more about our tools, please click the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.

 Please share your insights and comments with everyone in the form located further below labeled “Leave a Reply.”
 We aren’t evil Google, fascist facebook, or thuggish Twitter and so won’t sell, share, or profitably “misplace” your information.
-If I lie, may I never find graceful storks, but only Chinese excreta.
+If I lie, may there be no graceful storks in my life, only Chinese excreta.